Ventu012/P3_TrafficSignClassifier/report.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to not convert the images to grayscale but leave them in RGB As a secondo step, I decided to normalize the image data, its better to convert image data with zero mean and equal variance.
+As a first step, I decided to not convert the images to grayscale but leave them in RGB.
+As a secondo step, I decided to normalize the image data, its better to convert image data with zero mean and equal variance.
 Images come in 0 to 255 pixle value, the normalization step is done by applying the formula: (image_data - X_Mean) / X_Mean, and output -1 to 1 pixel value.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.